| |

 When Are Zero Waste Efforts Not Worth The Benefit?

 I think many zero waste bloggers and eco-friendly living enthusiasts agree that sustainable living is not a perfect science lived out of a mason jar.
-We all execute low waste living in ways that are sustainable (i.e. we can sustain them or continue to do them for the long haul) for our families.
+We all have to execute low-waste living in ways that are sustainable (i.e. we can sustain them or continue to do them for the long haul) for our families.

-That being said, here are some zero waste (and more specifically low waste) Halloween decoration ideas.
-I’ve gathered up Halloween decoration ideas that make good use of things we already own, items we can purchase secondhand, small changes we can make to modify and upcycle everyday items for specific occasions, and the power of collective consumption.
+That being said, here are some low-waste and zero waste Halloween decoration ideas.
+I’ve gathered up Halloween decoration ideas that make good use of things we already own, items we can purchase secondhand from thrift stores and resale shops, small changes we can make to modify and upcycle everyday items for specific occasions, and the power of collective consumption.

 Use Seasonal Food As Decorations

 Halloween is a great time to use seasonal food as decorations.
-Pumpkins, of course, are the quintessential Halloween decoration, especially when you clean them out and turn them into festive jack-o-lanterns.
-However, don’t forget food items like squash, gourds, dried corn husks, and even apples.
+Real pumpkins, of course, are the quintessential Halloween decoration, especially when you clean them out and turn them into festive jack-o-lanterns.
+However, don’t forget food items like squash, gourds, dried corn stalks, and even apples can make great zero-waste Halloween decorations.

 You can also use food like orange bell peppers to create mini jack-o-lantern party decorations.
-They won’t last the whole season like some of the whole gourds and corn husks, but they are great elements for a festive party.
-And you can compost anything you don’t eat.
+They won’t last the whole season like some of the whole gourds and corn stalks, but they are great elements for a festive party that provide a pop of Halloween color.
+And you can compost anything you don’t eat!

 Photo via My Green Closet